-Roxanne Turcotte’s works reach out!
+Roxanne Turcotte’s works are out there!
 They have been performed in concert in Aix-en-Provence, Barcelona, Birmingham, Bourges, Brussels, Crest, Edmonton, Geneva, Guelph, Lyon, Manchester, Marseille, Millery, Montpellier, Montréal, Nîmes, Orford, Oslo, Saarbrücken and Sousse…

 Active as a composer and sound designer, Roxanne Turcotte has built her aesthetics around a cinema-like art of integration.
 She also creates and performs music for television, cinema, radio, the stage, the web, and circus arts, in addition to creating sound, music, and visual installations.
 She is asked to sit on composition juries, and she regularly performs composition training sessions and workshops.
 Roxanne Turcotte is currently working on the integration of sound installations and live performance with multichannel fixed media.

 Turcotte has received grants from the Canada Council for the Arts (CCA) and the Conseil des arts et des lettres du Québec (CALQ).
 Under her belt, she has ten recordings, a few publications, numerous concerts with various music ensembles, and multiple tours and concerts in Canada, the USA, and Europe.